INSIDE: The Ultimate Guide to Tokyo Okashi Land at Tokyo Station. Updated 2024

 Glico Kitchen has a range of Glico snacks to tempt you including freshly made chocolate-covered almonds, chocolate lattes, and chocolate ice cream waffle cones.

-Eat Awesome Calbee Chips concoctions at Calbee Plus Tokyo Station
+No.4: Eat delicious Calbee Chips concoctions at Calbee Plus Tokyo Station

 The best Calbee potato chips are at Tokyo Okashi Land Tokyo Station